Bear Grylls was the host of a popular TV shows Man vs. Wild and also Worst-Case Scenario.

 Instead, to remove a leech, you should find something flat (your fingernail will work).
 Starting with the head, work it under the leech.
 It will break the suction and the leech will safely come off.

 On at least one episode, Bear Grylls has caught an animal and bitten right into the dead animal.
 This might make for good TV, but it is bad survival advice.

-As Adventure points out, raw meat can contain all sorts of bacteria and parasites.
+Raw meat can contain all sorts of bacteria and parasites.
 Eating raw meat in a survival situation is practically a death sentence because you could end up with diarrhea, then severe dehydration.

 Swing Your Way Across Streams, Ravines, Waterfalls…

 In countless episodes, Bear Grylls comes across something like a raging river.
 His response is always something along the lines of,